MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 </CollectionView>
 ```

-However, for completeness, a [`CollectionView`](xref:Xamarin.Forms.CollectionView) can be set to display its items in a vertical list by setting its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to `VerticalList`:
+However, for completeness, in XAML a [`CollectionView`](xref:Xamarin.Forms.CollectionView) can be set to display its items in a vertical list by setting its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to `VerticalList`:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}"